Stevenmch/Bipedal-Robot/README.md

 # Bipedal Robot 🤖

-- Robot was designed in order to study and analyze the locomotion in humans.
+- This Robot was designed in order to study and analyze the locomotion in humans.

 ![](https://github.com/Stevenmch/Bipedal-Robot/blob/main/Img/Bipedal_Robot.png)